The Sefaria Linker API

 "body": <str> // text of the body of the document

-Below is an example in cURL which uses all the URL parameters.
-Note, none of the URL parameters are required.
-The example shows how a citation found in the "title" field can be used as context for citations in the "body" field.
+Below is an example in cURL format that uses all the URL parameters.
+Please note that none of the URL parameters in this example are required; they are included here for explanatory purposes.
+The example below shows how a citation in the "title" field may provide context for citations in the "body" field.

 {